christian-monch/dump-things-server/README.md

 ### Running the service

-The basic service configuration is done via a YAML-file that contains two top level keys:
+The basic service configuration is done via a YAML-file that contains the following top level keys:

+- `host`: the value is the IP address of the host the service should run on

+- `port`: the value is the port the service should listen on

 - `global_store`: the value is the path of the record store for token-less access